 - Committee of Foreign-born Women.

-WONPR speakers talked before waitress’ unions, women’s clubs, laundry workers, African-American groups, Polish groups, farmer’s groups, and many others.
+WONPR speakers talked before waitress’ unions, women’s clubs, laundry workers, and African American groups.
+They spoke to Polish groups, farmer’s groups, and many others.

 WONPR Grew Quickly

-Even if the numbers were exaggerated, WONPR was clearly the largest anti-Prohibition organization in the country.
+The numbers may have hyped.
+But even if they were, WONPR was the largest anti-Prohibition group in the country.
 It was also several times larger than the WCTU.

 Hostility Toward WONPR

 D. Leigh Colvin, chair of the National Prohibition Committee, contemptuously described the WONPR membership.
 They were “Bacchantian maidens, parching for wine — Wet women who, like the drunkards whom their program will produce, would take pennies off the eyes of the dead for the sake of legalizing booze.”
 One Prohibition supporter wrote to Pauline Sabin that “Every evening I get down on my knees and pray to God to damn your soul.”